What Size Grain Water Softener Do I Need?September 27, 2016

 Luckily, a water softener can solve all of your hard water problems.
 Each system comes with a different set of features, customized to your household’s needs.

-So when picking out your device, consider this first question: What size water softener do I need?
-Here are a few tips to help you out.
+So when picking out your device, consider this first questions: How many grain water softener do you need and what size water softener do I need?

 First off, water is measured in “grains.”
 The softest water ranges from 0-1.0 GPG (grains per gallon) and the very hardest can be anywhere above 10.5 GPG.
 Note: A “grain” is equivalent to 1/7000th of a pound.